iBridges-for-iRODS/ibridges-gui-plugin-example/README.md

 ```

 The next one defines how the iBridges GUI finds the new tab(s).
 All classes registered under the entry-points
 will be found by the GUI.
+Please **do not change the name "ibridges.gui_tab"**.
 Please create an entry for each new tab:

 ```
-[project.entry-points."ibridges_gui_tab"]
+[project.entry-points."ibridges.gui_tab"]
 ID1 = "ibridgesguicontrib.YOUR_PACKAGE.PYTHON_FILE_NAME:PYTHON_CLASS_NAME1"
 ID2 = "ibridgesguicontrib.YOUR_PACKAGE.PYTHON_FILE_NAME:PYTHON_CLASS_NAME2"
 ...